james3gh/git-time/README.md

 Then squash both the commits into one.
 Title of squash commit can be anything.

-### NOTE: After cloning (if you want), one can use only 3 git commands uptil squashing the commits.
+### NOTE: After cloning, one can use only 3 git commands uptil squashing the commits.
+(Even git status will get count)

 Now make a `new_Branch`.
 Delete the squash commit from that branch.
 Now recover back the changes made in the commit 1 and 2 **individually** by cherry picking. i.e. first cherry-pick the 1st commit `<GitHub-username>-one`, then cherry-pick the 2nd commit `<GitHub-username>-two` into the `new_Branch`.
 Solve merge-conflicts if any.